andygviola/odbc/README.md

+This repository is a fork from alexbrainman\odbc, original creator.

-odbc driver written in go.
+  "odbc driver written in go.
 Implements database driver interface as used by standard database/sql package.
 It calls into odbc dll on Windows, and uses cgo (unixODBC) everywhere else.

-To get started using odbc, have a look at the [wiki](../../wiki) pages.
+  To get started using odbc, have a look at the [wiki](../../wiki) pages."

+This fork is created to try to support ARM64 architecture also.